fangohr/oommf/README.md

 ## Docker

-In [`docker/`](docker/) directory we provide [Dockerfile](docker/Dockerfile) and [Makefile](docker/Makefile) for building and running Docker images containg OOMMF.
+In the [`docker/`](docker/) directory we provide [Dockerfile](docker/Dockerfile) and [Makefile](docker/Makefile) for building and running Docker images containg OOMMF.
 In addition, we also provide pre-built image at DockerHub under [`ubermag/oommf`](https://hub.docker.com/r/ubermag/oommf/) repository.
 More information about Docker as well as on how to install it on your system can be found [here](https://www.docker.com/).
+This Docker image is also used by [Ubermag](https://ubermag.github.io/installation.html#how-does-ubermag-find-oommf).

 ### Getting the image